samwightt/last-fm-visualization/README.md

 This project uses Python 3 and requires Redis to store all data.

 This project also requires a Last.FM API key.
 To get one, simply go to the Last.FM api website and create a new application.
-Create an `apiKey.py` file with the following contents:
+Create an `apiKey.py` file in the main directory with `apiKey` and `apiSecret` variables.
+Here's an example:

     apiKey    = "YOUR_API_KEY_HERE"
     apiSecret = "YOUR_API_SECRET_HERE"